-The Book Fight podcast is, in a nutshell, writers talking about books.
-Books we love.
-Books we hate.
-Books that inspire us, baffle us, infuriate us.
-These are the conversations writers have at the bar, which is to say they’re both unflinchiningly honest and open to tangents, misdirection, general silliness.
+Book Fight is a weekly podcast that is, in a nutshell, writers talking about writing.
+Writing we love.
+Writing we hate.
+Writing that inspires us, baffles us, infuriates us.
+These are the conversations writers have at the bar, which is to say they’re both honest and open to tangents, misdirection, and general silliness.

 In 2015, we won an award for Best Streaming Media Project at the Philly Geek Awards, an event that looked like this.

 About Your Hosts:

-MIKE INGRAM lives in Philadelphia, where he teaches writing at Temple University, as well as the books editor for Barrelhouse Magazine.
-His fiction and nonfiction have appeared in numerous magazines and journals, including The North American Review, Phoebe, The Smart Set, and EPOCH.
+MIKE INGRAM lives in Philadelphia, where he is an associate professor at Temple University, as well as the books editor for Barrelhouse Magazine.
+His fiction and nonfiction have appeared in a number of journals and magazines, including The North American Review, Phoebe, The Smart Set, and EPOCH.
 His first book, Notes from the Road, is coming in fall 2021 from Awst Press.
-You can follow him on Twitter @mikeingram00 or visit his website at www.mikeingram.net.
+You can follow him on Twitter @mikeingram00, or visit his website at www.mikeingram.net.

 TOM MCALLISTER is the nonfiction editor of Barrelhouse.
 His memoir, Bury Me In My Jersey: A Memoir of My Father, Football, and Philly, was published in 2010 by Villard.
 His latest novel, How to Be Safe, will be published by Liveright in Spring 2017.
 His 1st novel The Young Widower’s Handbook, was published by Algonquin in February 2017, and, according to Publisher’s Weekly, was “a remarkable fiction debut.”
 He has published stories and essays in a bunch of places (read some here, here, here, here, and here).
 Like Mike, he’s a graduate of the Iowa Writers’ Workshop and teaches at Temple.
 He lives in South Jersey with his wife and his dog.
 For more about him, you can check his website or follow him on Twitter @t_mcallister.